Surviving Marine Corps Boot Camp, Part 2

 Weeks 2 - 7

-As you move away from the first week, you'll continue learning the basics of close combat skills, including the infamous "pugil sticks."
+As you move away from the first week, you will continue learning the basics of close combat skills, including the infamous "pugil sticks."
 Many recruits are somewhat apprehensive about this phase of training, but then find out how much fun it really is.
-It's almost impossible to get hurt.
+It is almost impossible to get hurt.
 The recruits are protected by a football helmet and mask, rubber neck roll and crotch cup, and only two kinds of blows are permitted: the slash and the horizontal butt stroke, both to the well-protected head and neck.

-Around week 3, in addition to more re pugil sticks and close combat training, additional classes on first aid and core values, you'll participate in a 3-mile march (with packs).
+Around week 3, in addition to more pugil sticks and close combat training, additional classes on first aid and core values, you will participate in a 3-mile march (with packs).

-During the fourth week, there will be even more training with pugil sticks and additional training in close combat skills (I told you there was increased emphasis on this).
+During the fourth week, there will be even more training with pugil sticks and additional training in close combat skills.
 In addition to the daily P.T., there will be further academic classes (including more core values training).

 The highlight of week 4 is the individual drill evaluation.
 Your platoon will be evaluated, graded, and compared to the other platoons.
 The winning platoon, of course, receives a trophy for the trophy table.
 The losing platoons receive the wrath of their respective D.I.s.

 The biggest event of week 5 is Combat Water Survival.
 All Marines must pass basic water survival skills in order to graduate from boot camp (those who don't pass will receive extensive remedial training until they do).
 Training in Combat Water Survival develops a recruit's confidence in the water.
 All recruits must pass the minimum required level of Combat Water Survival-4, which requires recruits to perform a variety of water survival and swimming techniques.
 If a recruit meets the CWS-4 requirements, he may upgrade to a higher level.